Plant Farley Emergency Preparedness

 WDHN-TV Channel 18 Dothan, Ala.

 A false alarm of the emergency sirens is possible because of lightning or other events.
-If you hear the emergency sirens and there is NO emergency information on the Emergency Alerting System (EAS) station, then the alarm is probably false.
+If you hear the emergency sirens and there is NO emergency information on an emergency alert station, then the alarm is probably false.

 If this should happen, please contact the local emergency management agency office with any questions.